Daftstone/Daftstone.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently a fourth-year Ph.D. candidate at School of Data Science, University of Science and Technology of China (USTC), under the advisory of Prof. [Defu Lian](https://faculty.ustc.edu.cn/liandefu).
+I am currently a fourth-year Ph.D. candidate, under the advisory of Prof. [Defu Lian](https://faculty.ustc.edu.cn/liandefu), at the School of Data Science, University of Science and Technology of China (USTC).
 I got my B.S. degree from the Fuzhou University in 2018.

 My research interests include data mining, especially on recommender System Security.

 <!-- # 🔥 News